bitovi/academy/src/technology-consulting/5-communication.md

 By improving the quality, clarity, and professionalism of communication, these tools address many common client issues and support more effective interactions.
 While not a substitute for human judgment, they provide practical solutions for better communication workflows.

+Using communication tools effectively can save time and improve accuracy.
+Tools like Grammarly help catch errors, and AI can assist with brainstorming or generating drafts, but it’s important to review and personalize AI outputs.
+Leveraging these tools thoughtfully allows you to create polished, clear messages that reflect well on you and your work.

 ### Fixing errors

 Correct grammar and spelling are essential for maintaining credibility and professionalism.
 Errors in your writing can lead to misunderstandings or reduce your perceived competence.
 Tools like Grammarly are excellent for catching basic mistakes, but it’s important to know their limitations.